aerickt/steno-dictionaries/README.md

    - `RAOE/KWRAL/TEU` → reality
    - `#PHAR/KWROE` → Mario
    - `HAUP/KWRA` → haupia
-     - You may find entries such as `HAU/PEU/KWRA` → haupia;
-       - They may be used as fallbacks, but are not recommended as they are longer to write
+     - Entries such as `HAU/PEU/KWRA` (haupia) can be found in the dictionary as fallbacks but are not recommended due to being longer to write.
-   - Essentially, if the vowel can be approximated with "Y", it is used
+   - Essentially, `KWR` is used if the vowel can be approximated with "Y"
  - `KHUR` is always used for the "chur" sound
    - `HREBG/KHUR` → lecture
    - `KAP/KHUR` → capture